henriquenovais/GitMeAnInternship/README.md

   database: "jusearch"
 });
 ```
-to your connection parameters.
-The MySQL default would be:
+* The MySQL default would be:

 ```js
 var connection = mysql.createConnection({